junxit/us-congress-bills-119/metadata.md

 - 2025-05-19 — Mr. Bost moved to suspend the rules and pass the bill, as amended.
 - 2025-05-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2130-2131)
 - 2025-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H2130-2131)
+- 2025-05-20 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.